-Acupuncture is one of the therapies used in Chinese Medicine to help overcome illness and promote wellbeing.
+Acupuncture is one of the therapies used in Chinese Medicine.
 Fine acupuncture needles are inserted into the skin at specific points on the body.
-The sensation of the needles often gives people a feeling of wellbeing and relaxation.

-During a session, different techniques can be used such as acupressure massage, cupping, moxa, heat lamp and electro-acupuncture.
-The British Acupuncture Council provides summaries of research and how acupuncture may be beneficial for a variety of conditions.
+During a session, different techniques may be used such as acupressure massage, cupping, moxa, heat lamp and electro-acupuncture.

 Pauline is qualified and experienced in the practice of acupuncture and acupressure massage.
 She trained for 3 years in Traditional Chinese Medicine and Acupuncture at the Northern College of Acupuncture in York, qualifying in 2009.
 She is a member of the British Acupuncture Council.

 Pauline became interested in acupuncture after having treatment herself.
 Acupuncture helped improve her general health and sparked her interest in the Chinese approach to medicine.

 Pauline attends regular courses to extend her skills and keeps up to date with the latest research.
 She also gained a distinction in her Masters qualification evaluating the impact of her acupuncture treatments during a 12-month pilot project of NHS patients in primary care.

 Pauline works at different clinics in Manchester and Cheshire:

 Tuesday 1:15pm – 8:30pm Burnage, Heaton Mersey

 Wednesday 2pm – 8pm, Didsbury

 Acupuncture fee £45 (1-hour session)